 The day before Israelis headed to the ballot box, the prime minister appeared to try to win last-minute support by pledging to extend sovereignty on all settlements within the West Bank, including “sites that have security importance or are important to Israel’s heritage.”

 Netanyahu’s toughest competition for Prime Minister is Benjamin Gantz, a former Israel Defense Forces chief of general staff who served under Netanyahu.
 Early results are too close to call, but either way, Gantz is in support of a move that officials in Saudi Arabia, Jordan and Palestine have deemed “illegal.”
 Gantz has further claimed the idea for his own.

 “We have made clear that the Jordan Valley is part of Israel forever.
 Netanyahu drafted a plan to cede the Jordan Valley in 2014,” Gantz’s Blue and White party said in a statement after Netanyahu made his promise.
 “We are happy that the Prime Minister has come around to adopt the Blue and White plan to recognize the Jordan valley.”

-But General Amos Yaldin, a former leader of the Israel Defense Forces, told the PBS NewsHour that he believes any attempt to annex further into the Jordan Valley and along the Dead Sea bordering Jordan would go well beyond what the international community would allow.
+But General Amos Yaldin, a former Israeli Air Force chief of Staff, told the PBS NewsHour that he believes any attempt to annex further into the Jordan Valley and along the Dead Sea bordering Jordan would go well beyond what the international community would allow.

 “The prime minister achieved two important recognitions.
 One is Jerusalem as the capital of Israel and then the Golan Heights as part of his own,” said Yaldin, who now runs a security think tank called the Institute for National Security Studies.
 “I think this is the maximum that the Americans and the international community will accept.”